psu13/mutable-hakyll/draft/measurement.md

 <img src="../images/z-spin.pdf"></a>

 Electrons (say) go in the left hole and the spin up stuff comes out the top and the spin down stuff comes out the bottom.
-For a particle in an unknown state, we get spin up half the time and spin down half the time.
+For a beam of particles in an unknown state, we get spin up half the time and spin down half the time, on average.
+This makes a certain amount of intuitive sense since we are averaging over all possible linear combinations of "up" and "down".

 Now we can arrange these boxes in various ways and learn more about how quantum systems behave when we measure them.
 Not surprisingly, if you put another $S_z$ box right after